vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_07_deploy_into_virtual_network_asc.md

 ### Acquire a certificate and add it to Key Vault

-You now have Spring Cloud service redeployed into a virtual network with a private DNS zone providing its name resolution.
+You now have Spring Apps service redeployed into a virtual network with a private DNS zone providing its name resolution.
 This configuration allows microservices to communicate with each other within the virtual network.
 However, to make the corresponding apps accessible from the internet, you need to implement a service that exposes a public endpoint.
 You will use for this purpose Azure Application Gateway.
-To accomplish this, you will also need to make sure that the domain name associated with the endpoint is the same as the name that Application Gateway uses to direct the traffic to the Azure Spring Cloud back end.
+To accomplish this, you will also need to make sure that the domain name associated with the endpoint is the same as the name that Application Gateway uses to direct the traffic to the Azure Spring Apps back end.
 This is required in order for cookies and generated redirect URLs to work as expected.

-To configure this, you need to set up a custom domain name and generate a corresponding certificate for your Azure Spring Cloud apps.
+To configure this, you need to set up a custom domain name and generate a corresponding certificate for your Azure Spring Apps apps.
 The certificate will be stored in the Azure Key Vault instance you created in the previous exercise and will be retrieved from there by your apps.
 In this exercise, for the simplicity sake, you will use a self-signed certificate.
 Keep in mind that, in production scenarios, you should use a certificate issued by a trusted certification authority.

 To start, you need to generate a self-signed certificate and add it to Azure Key Vault.
 You can use the following guidance to perform this task.